goforj/collection/README.md

 - 🧰 **Developer-friendly debug helpers** (`Dump()`, `Dd()`, `DumpStr()`, `DdStr()`)
 - 🧱 **Works with any Go type**, including structs, pointers, and deeply nested composites

+## Design Principles

+- **Type-safe**: no reflection, no `any` leaks
+- **Explicit semantics**: order, mutation, and allocation are documented
+- **Go-native**: respects generics and stdlib patterns
+- **Eager evaluation**: no lazy pipelines or hidden concurrency
+- **Maps are boundaries**: unordered data is handled explicitly

+## What this library is not

+- Not a lazy or streaming library
+- Not concurrency-aware
+- Not immutable-by-default
+- Not a replacement for idiomatic loops in simple cases

+## Working with maps

+Maps are unordered in Go.
+This library does not pretend otherwise.

+Instead, map interaction is explicit and intentional:

+- `FromMap` materializes key/value pairs into an ordered workflow
+- `ToMap` reduces collections back into maps explicitly
+- `ToMapKV` provides a convenience for `Pair[K,V]`

+This makes transitions between unordered and ordered data visible and honest.

 # 📦 Installation

 ```bash